Protecting Communities from Disasters

 Although you have little control over the occurrence of hazards in your community, mitigation efforts such as building code adoption and enforcement is one of the strongest strategies jurisdictions can take to protect a community against the effects of natural hazards.
 Mitigation increases occupant health and safety during a disaster, protects the local tax base, ensures continuity of essential services, and supports more rapid recovery from disasters.

-The development and widespread adoption of building codes is beneficial in that it has created a uniform regulatory environment in which design professionals and contractors are held to as a set of standards adopted by and applicable to the jurisdiction in which they work.
-More importantly, building codes provide you, your family, and your community protection in the event of a natural disaster.
+The development and widespread adoption of building codes is beneficial in that it has created a uniform regulatory environment in which design professionals and contractors are held to a set of standards adopted by and applicable to the jurisdiction in which they work.
+More importantly, building codes provide you, your family and your community protection in the event of a natural disaster.

 What are Building Codes?